 The use of the term “student loans” to refer to education loans in general can cause uncertainty as to whether parent loans are included.
-In particular, parents wonder whether their loans are eligible for the payment pause and interest waiver enacted by the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
+In particular, you may wonder if parent PLUS loans are deferred under the payment pause and interest waiver enacted by the Coronavirus Aid, Relief and Economic Security Act (CARES Act).

 The payment pause and interest waiver includes Federal Parent PLUS loans in addition to Federal Stafford Loans, Federal Grad PLUS loans and Federal Consolidation Loans.

 To be eligible, a federal education loan must be owned (held) by the federal government.

 The following loans are federally-held federal education loans that are eligible for the payment pause and interest waiver.
 All loans in the William D. Ford Federal Direct Loan Program (Direct Loans) are eligible.

 - Federal Direct Stafford Loan

 In addition, certain loans made under the Federal Family Education Loan Program (FFELP) are eligible for the payment pause and interest waiver.
 Some are not.

 FFELP loans made in 2008-2009 and 2009-2010 that were transferred to the U.S. Department of Education under the Ensuring Continued Access to Student Loans Act of 2008 (ECASLA) are eligible.

 FFELP loans that are in default are eligible if title to the loan was transferred to the U.S. Department of Education when the guarantee agency paid the default claim filed by the FFELP lender.
 However, if the loan has been rehabilitated and sold back to a FFELP lender, it is not eligible for the payment pause and interest waiver.